-Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the current period and include the most significant assessed risks of material misstatement (whether or not due to fraud) we identified, including those which had the greatest effect on: the overall audit strategy, the allocation of resources in the audit and directing the efforts of the engagement team.
+Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the current period and include the most significant assessed risks of material misstatement (whether or not due to fraud) that we identified, including those which had the greatest effect on: the overall audit strategy, the allocation of resources in the audit, and directing the efforts of the engagement team.
 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+Our view on the identification of key audit matters in relation to Distil Plc has not changed between 2021 and 2020.

-Key audit matter - Occurrence and cut off of revenue

-There is a risk that revenue due to the Group may be overstated in order to report higher profits, especially for transactions around the reporting date.
-This is effectively the risk that the revenue reported is inaccurate, inflated, incorrectly includes duty or has been recognised in the wrong period.

-How our audit addressed the key audit matter:

-- We tested the existence and completeness of sales recorded, and the point of the transfer of control of inventory through identification of the timing of delivery, invoicing and revenue recognition by sampling a number of transactions recorded in the nominal ledger through to delivery reports and the corresponding sales invoices in order to ensure that revenue had been appropriately recorded at the right time and at the correct value; - We tested all credit notes exceeding 10% of overall materiality that had been issued after the reporting date to gain assurance that those relating to sales made in the year had been accounted for correctly; - For a sample of sales selected from the nominal ledger around the year end, we assessed whether they had been recorded in the correct period through review of timing of delivery; and - In order to ensure that duty had been excluded from the reported revenue we tested a sample of transactions, from the sales order and sales invoice, tracing the duty balances through to the relevant nominal ledger code.
+Key audit matter How the scope of our audit addressed the key audit matter Existence and Cut-Off of Revenue (See notes 1 and 4 for accounting policy and segmental reporting) There is a risk that revenue recognised may be overstated in order to report higher profits especially for transactions around the reporting date or through incorrectly including duty in revenue recognised.
+This is effectively the risk that the revenue reported is inaccurate and has been recognised in the wrong period.
+We tested the existence of sales recorded, and the point of the transfer of control of inventory through identification of the timing of delivery, invoicing and revenue recognition by sampling a number of transactions recorded in the nominal ledger through to delivery reports and the corresponding sales invoices in order to check that revenue had been appropriately recorded in the correct period and at the correct value.
+In order to check that duty had been excluded from the recognised revenue we tested a sample of transactions from the sales order and sales invoice tracing the duty balances through to the relevant nominal ledger code.
+We reviewed all credit notes exceeding 10% of overall materiality that had been issued after the reporting date to gain assurance that those relating to sales made in the current year had been accounted for correctly.
+No such items were identified.
+For a sample of sales selected from the nominal ledger around the year end, we assessed whether they had been recorded in the correct period through review of timing of delivery.
+Key observations: As a result of performing the above procedures, we did not identify any matters to indicate that the existence and cut-off of revenue was not appropriate.